 Aurobindo Ghose, better known as Sri Aurobindo is known to the entire world as a great scholar, a national leader and a spiritual guru.

 He attained his basic as well as higher education from the United Kingdom.
 His literary excellence had been exemplary and brought him innumerable acclaims.

 Name the Marathi newspaper edited by Balgangadhar Tilak criticizing the British rule.

 Kesari is a Marathi newspaper that was founded in 1881 by Lokmanya Bal Gangadhar Tilak, a prominent leader of the Indian Independence movement.

 In 16 October 1905, how was Bengal partitioned as:

 The partition of Bengal was the Britishers' Divide and Rule policy.

 The east and west sides were different in religions so it is easy to use by Lord Curzon to divide them.

 Name the movement launched following the Partition of Bengal.

-The Swadeshi movement, part of the Indian independence movement and the developing Indian nationalism, was an economic strategy aimed at removing the British Empire from power and improving economic conditions in India by following the principles of swadeshi which had some success.
-It was launched following the partition of Bengal.
+It was an economic strategy aimed at removing the British Empire from power and improving economic conditions in India by following the principles of swadeshi which had some success.